UPDATED: FEBRUARY 07, 2023 | 1 MIN READ

 It’s easy to understand depreciation yearly or monthly once you have established a vehicle’s salvaged value.

-For example, suppose you purchase a used Honda Civic for $5,000 that is expected to be worth $1,000 after ten years of wear and tear.
-In that case, you can calculate the monthly or yearly depreciation by dividing the value’s value by time.
-In this example, you would divide $4,000 (the loss in value over time) by ten years or 120 months, giving you an approximate depreciation rate of $400/year or $33.33/month.
+For example, suppose you purchase a used Honda Civic for $5,000 that’s worth $1,000 after ten years of wear and tear.
+In that case, you can calculate the monthly or yearly depreciation by dividing the value by time.
+For this example, you would divide $4,000 (the loss in value over time) by ten years or 120 months, giving you an approximate depreciation rate of $400/year or $33.33/month.

-In this example, if your auto insurance policy states that replacement is calculated off of Actual Cash Value, each year that you have owned the hot tub before the loss would subtract $400 from the final check you could receive.
+In this example, if your auto insurance policy states that the calculation of replacement is Actual Cash Value, each year that you have owned the hot tub before the loss would subtract $400 from the final check you could receive.

 Because of the impactful depreciation element, Actual Cash Value will often leave a vehicle owner short on cash to purchase a similar product brand new.